Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-The short answer: surveyors are failing facilities on documentation, not clinical work
+The short answer: surveyors fail facilities on documentation, not clinical work

 Most facilities that fail HBIPS and SUB core measure abstraction are doing the clinical work.
-The chart just does not prove it in the discrete fields the abstractor and the surveyor are pulling.
-That is the pattern we keep seeing in Florida, Texas, and California facilities during mock surveys, and it is the pattern the OIG and CMS keep flagging in their own reviews.
+The chart just does not prove it in the discrete fields the abstractor and the surveyor pull from.
+That is the pattern our team keeps seeing in Florida, Texas, and New Jersey during mock surveys, and it lines up with what the HHS Office of Inspector General and CMS keep flagging in their own reviews.

 The five documentation gaps that show up in almost every audit

-In our chart audits, the same five problems show up again and again on Joint Commission behavioral health core measures:
+In our chart audits, the same five findings show up again and again on Joint Commission behavioral health core measures:

 Every one of those is a fixable EMR and training issue.
 None of them require new clinical work.
 They require the work to land in the right field, with the right timestamp, signed by the right person.
-That is a compliance program problem, not a clinical problem.
+Your compliance program owns that, not your clinicians.

-The discharge follow-up gap is the one that bites hardest, because it lines up directly with NCQA’s HEDIS Follow-Up After Hospitalization for Mental Illness (FUH) measure that payers track.
-FUH measures the percentage of members who received follow-up within 7 days of discharge and within 30 days of discharge.
+The discharge follow-up gap is the one that bites hardest, because it lines up directly with the NCQA HEDIS Follow-Up After Hospitalization for Mental Illness (FUH) measure that payers track.
+NCQA reports two rates: the percentage of discharges for which the person received follow-up within 7 days after discharge, and within 30 days after discharge.
 A chart that does not document the appointment date, provider, and modality fails the measure even when the follow-up actually happened.
+Visits that occur on the date of discharge do not count, and the measure applies to members 6 years of age and older.

 What CMS and Joint Commission alignment actually means for your reporting

-Joint Commission-accredited hospitals reporting HBIPS and SUB measures are also feeding into CMS Inpatient Psychiatric Facility Quality Reporting (IPFQR).
+Joint Commission-accredited hospitals reporting HBIPS and SUB measures are also feeding into the CMS Inpatient Psychiatric Facility Quality Reporting (IPFQR) program.
 The measures overlap, but the specifications are not always identical, and the submission deadlines are not the same.
-The dollars matter: IPFs that fail to report required quality data have their annual payment update reduced by 2.0 percentage points, and that reduction can drive the federal per diem and ECT payment per treatment below the prior year’s rate.

 The enforcement context: OIG, peer-reviewed evidence, and why this is not theoretical

-The OIG has been on inpatient psychiatric facility documentation for nearly a decade and has not let up.
-In a landmark audit covering FY 2014 and FY 2015 outlier claims, the OIG estimated that Medicare overpaid IPFs $93 million for stays that were noncovered or partially noncovered and resulted in outlier payments.
-That audit covered 36,120 inpatient claims with nearly $1 billion in total Medicare payments.
-The root cause that drove most of those overpayments, documentation that did not support medical necessity, is the same root cause that fails core measure abstraction.
+OIG has been on inpatient psychiatric facility documentation for nearly a decade and has not let up.
+In a landmark audit of outlier claims covering FY 2014 and FY 2015, OIG estimated that Medicare overpaid IPFs $93 million for stays that were noncovered or partially noncovered and resulted in outlier payments.
+The audit covered 36,120 inpatient claims with nearly $1 billion in total Medicare payments, and CMS paid 25 of the 160 sampled claims that did not meet Medicare medical necessity requirements for some or all days of the stay.
+The root cause driving most of those overpayments (documentation that did not support medical necessity) is the same root cause that fails core measure abstraction.

 Peer-reviewed evidence also shows the measure programs change provider behavior, which is exactly why surveyors care about abstraction quality.
-A study published in PMC found that the IPFQR program was associated with a 48.96% reduction in restraint duration and a 53.54% reduction in seclusion duration among facilities that started with rates greater than zero.
-As the authors put it, psychiatric facilities under IPFQR are “compelled to report on a suite of quality measures or face a 2% payment reduction.”
+A study published in Medical Care examined 9,705 observations among 1,841 unique facilities and found the IPFQR program reduced duration of restraint by 48.96% and seclusion by 53.54%.
 When a surveyor or an auditor pulls a chart, they are not asking whether your clinicians are well-intentioned.
 They are asking whether the record proves the measure was met.
 A facility can fail the second question while passing the first one every day of the week.

 How CEOs and quality directors get ahead of this before survey